iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_DOCKER.md

  ![alt text](../images/terminal_1.PNG)

- As mentioned before, in the same directory as the `docker-compose.yaml` file, create an empty directory/file folder named '`db`'.
+ As mentioned before, in the same directory as the `docker-compose.yaml` file, create an empty directory/file folder named '`db`' (Note the red arrow in image).
 This is where the PostgreSQL container will store internal data and keep your data persistent.
  * This directory's path is in the `.gitignore` file which is why it is not included in this repository.

  Once you are in the same directory as the `docker-compose.yaml` file, run this command to start the Docker container.